 - carers claiming for hours not provided.

-If you suspect that someone in Barnsley is committing adult social care fraud, email our fraud investigation team to report it to us.
+Tell us if you suspect someone that someone in Barnsley is committing adult social care fraud.
+All you need to do is fill in our online form below or email our fraud investigation team.

 What happens after I report fraud?